Australian dollar: Coins

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.
+Source: Royal Australian Mint.

 Australia's coins are produced by the Royal Australian Mint, which is located in the nation's capital, Canberra.
 Since opening in 1965, the Mint has produced more than 14 billion circulating coins, and has the capacity to produce more than two million coins per day, or more than 600 million coins per year.

 Current Australian 5, 10 and 20 cent coins are identical in size to the former Australian, New Zealand, and British sixpence, shilling, and two shilling (florin) coins.
 Pre-decimal Australian coins remain legal tender for 10 cents per shilling.
 Before 2006 the old New Zealand 5, 10 and 20 cent coins were often mistaken for Australian coins of the same value, and vice versa, and therefore circulated in both countries.
 The UK replaced these coins with smaller versions from 1990 to 1993, as did New Zealand in 2006.
-Still, some confusion occurs with the larger-denomination coins in the two countries; Australia's $1 coin is similar in size to New Zealand's $2 coin, and the New Zealand $1 coin is similar in size to Australia's $2 coin.
+Still, some confusion occurs with the larger-denomination coins in the two countries.
+Australia's $1 coin is similar in size to New Zealand's $2 coin, and the New Zealand $1 coin is similar in size to Australia's $2 coin.

-With a mass of 15.55 g and a diameter of 31.51 mm, the Australian 50-cent coin is one of the largest coins used in the world today.
+With a mass of 15.55 g and a diameter of 31.51 mm, the Australian 50-cent coin is one of the largest coins that is being circulated in the world today.

 Commemorative coins

 The Royal Australian Mint also has an international reputation for producing quality numismatic coins.
-It has first issued commemorative 50-cent coins in 1970, commemorating James Cook's exploration along the east coast of the Australian continent, followed in 1977 by a coin for Queen Elizabeth II's Silver Jubilee, the wedding of Charles, Prince of Wales and Lady Diana Spencer in 1981, the Brisbane Commonwealth Games in 1982, and the Australian Bicentenary in 1988.
+It has first issued commemorative 50-cent coins in 1970, commemorating James Cook's exploration along the east coast of the Australian continent, followed in 1977 by a coin for Queen Elizabeth II's Silver Jubilee (25th year of rule), the wedding of Charles, Prince of Wales and Lady Diana Spencer in 1981, the Brisbane Commonwealth Games in 1982, and the Australian Bicentenary in 1988.
 Issues expanded into greater numbers in the 1990s and the 21st century, responding to collector demand.
-Commemorative designs have also been featured on the circulating two dollar, one dollar, and 20 cent coins.
+Commemorative designs have also been featured on the other circulating denominations.

-In commemoration of the 40th anniversary of decimal currency, the 2006 mint proof and uncirculated sets included one- and two-cent coins.
+In commemoration of the 40th anniversary of Australia using the decimal currency, the 2006 mint proof and uncirculated sets included one- and two-cent coins.
 In early 2013, Australia's first triangular coin was introduced to mark the 25th anniversary of the opening of Parliament House.
 The silver $5 coin is 99.9% silver, and depicts Parliament House as viewed from one of its courtyards.